How Do You Deal With A Broken Co-Founder?

 Nevertheless, there we were.
 Having lunch at Bucks.

 Jim started going through his bio with me.
 It was very impressive.
-I already knew that he had worked at Maxim like I had.
+I already knew that he had worked at Maxim Integrated Products like I had.
 I was off running a different area of the company at the time, so I never worked with Jim, but John had.

 Jim mentioned that he had co-founded a company in the UK, but the company failed because “of the investors.”
 He didn’t seem upset about it, but I made a mental note of his comment.